MArhamAA1422/b6-learning/react/design-pattern.md

 Small components that only render UI and receive props (presentational).
 Larger components handle data fetching, state, and pass props down (container).

 #### Compound Components
+Instead of just having a bunch of separate components, you can **group them together in a parent component** to make things way more intuitive and user-friendly.
+Stuff like Accordions, Tabs, and Dropdowns can get pretty complicated in a web app.

 #### Context/Provider Pattern
 Used to avoid prop drilling.